byoso/flask_for_desktop/README.md

 by your web application localy and hidden, you can then show your app in a desktop window and/or the main browser of the user's system.

-The user's experience is similar as a 'electron' application, but there it is python inside instead of JS.
+The user's experience is similar with an 'electron' application, but there it is python inside instead of JS.

+# Developpment notes

+## Flask
+Works fine as it is

+## Django
+Still experimental.
+Works, but it is prudent to include a virtual environment with all dependencies included.
+For some reason the free port detection doesn't work.
+(Why ? if you know the answer, i'd be glad to know and fix it)